DEVELOPING CHARACTER: USING GROWTH MINDSET THEORY

 Complimenting intelligence or achievement can reinforce it as a fixed trait.
-Instead, we acknowledge the importance of hard work, startegies, and tryying new things; a phrase like "I like your work - you have worked hard to achieve that" can motivate people to do more.
+Instead, we acknowledge the importance of hard work and trying new things; a phrase like "I like your work - you have worked hard to achieve that" can be very motivational.

 ENCOURAGE STUDENTS TO EXPAND THEIR ANSWERS

-We encourage them to process content at a deeper level and reflect on their responses.
+We encourage participants to reflect on their experiences and our questions, and give considered responses.
 We provide opportunities for this to happen through: